Matthew-Wojcik/cpp-practice/README.md

 palindrome is used to determine whether a file populated with strings contains any palindromes.

- *    the program will only print out full length palindromes.
+- the program will only print out full length palindromes.
 Example, if abxba is present in a string it will print abxba and not print bxb
- * 		the program will ignore duplicates, printing out the positioning of the first occurence of a palindrome
+- a the program will ignore duplicates, printing out the positioning of the first occurence of a palindrome
- * 		a palindrome is case sensitive, a single character is not a palindrome
+- a palindrome is case sensitive, a single character is not a palindrome
- *		a word is seperated by a number of spaces or new lines in the file given as input
+-	a word is seperated by a number of spaces or new lines in the file given as input

 ## Getting Started
 ---